dcamper/terraform-azurerm-hpcc-storage/README.md

 * Do not use the same repo clone for different concurrent deployments.
 	* Terraform creates state files (*.tfstate) that represent what thinks reality is.
 If you try to manage multiple storage accounts, Terraform will get confused.
 	* For each deployed storage account, re-clone the repo to a different directory on your local system.
+* The option `enable_premium_storage`, if true, creates a second Azure Storage Account in the same resource group.
+This second storage account uses a different type of storage that is significantly faster but also more expensive, then creates a file share for Dali within it.
+The result is a *much* snappier HPCC Systems cluster.
+If you can afford it, we recommend using this option.
+   * Note that you will need to enable the `enable_premium_storage` option within the HPCC Systems Terraform module as well, in order to tell that module to look for this high-speed storage account.

 ## Useful Things